overheadhunter/woottools/README.md

   /*
    * @param {Object} module A module, whose DOM will be injected into domParentNode.
    * @param {Element} domParentNode The DOM node, whose content should be replaced.
-   * @param {Object} routingContext Optional routingContext to be passed through to the module.
+   * @param {Object} routingContext Optional routingContext for the module.
    */
   execute: function(module, domParentNode, routingContext) {
     if (routingContext) {